aneasystone/github-trending/README.md

 ## C

+* 【2022-11-03】[pinauten / Fugu15](https://github.com/pinauten/Fugu15) - Fugu15 is a semi-untethered permasigned jailbreak for iOS 15
+* 【2022-11-03】[espeak-ng / espeak-ng](https://github.com/espeak-ng/espeak-ng) - eSpeak NG is an open source speech synthesizer that supports more than hundred languages and accents.
+* 【2022-11-03】[kokke / tiny-AES-c](https://github.com/kokke/tiny-AES-c) - Small portable AES128/192/256 in C
+* 【2022-11-03】[alifcommunity / webui](https://github.com/alifcommunity/webui) - Use any web browser as GUI, with your preferred language in the backend, and HTML/JS/TS/CSS in the frontend.
 * 【2022-11-02】[cstack / db_tutorial](https://github.com/cstack/db_tutorial) - Writing a sqlite clone from scratch in C
 * 【2022-11-02】[Yaxser / Backstab](https://github.com/Yaxser/Backstab) - A tool to kill antimalware protected processes
 * 【2022-11-02】[bsauce / kernel-exploit-factory](https://github.com/bsauce/kernel-exploit-factory) - Linux kernel CVE exploit analysis report and relative debug environment.
 You don't need to compile Linux kernel and configure your environment anymore.